 For my four kids, I want to make sure that the first day of school is something really memorable and special for them.

-While the teens get themselves motivated, my younger kids need a little encouragement.
+While the teens get themselves motivated, my younger children need a little encouragement.
 I created these fun and easy ways to make the first day of school memorable.
 These are particularly sweet for very young children (though secretly, my teens get a kick out of them too!)

 READ MORE: Do you have younger siblings at home?
-Get the tips on what to do with preschoolers during distance learning.
+Get the tips on what to do with preschoolers.